bigbizze/pinescript-docs/final_combined_manual.md

 # Time zone strings

-The argument used for the `timezone` parameter in functions such as `time()`, `timestamp()`, `hour()`, etc., can be in different formats, which you can find in the [IANA time zone database name](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones) reference page.
+The argument used for the `timezone` parameter in functions such as `time()`, `timestamp()`, `hour()`, etc., can be in different formats, which you can find in the  reference page.
 Contents from the "TZ database name”, “UTC offset ±hh:mm" and "UTC DST offset ±hh:mm" columns of that page's table can be used.

 To express an offset of +5.5 hours from UTC, these strings found in the reference page are all equivalent: